-The most common cause of cataract is aging.
-Other causes include trauma, medications such as steroids, systemic diseases such as diabetes and prolonged exposure to ultraviolet light.
-Occasionally, babies are born with a cataract.
+The most common cause of cataract is aging, although a cataract can occur at any age.
+Other causes include injury, medications such as steroids, systemic diseases such as diabetes and prolonged exposure to ultraviolet light.